re4388/front-end-popular-state-management-counter-example/readme.md

 # Frontend State Management Collection - counter example

-**All code are not original written by myself**.
-I make a little change and
+**All code are not original written by myself**, just add little change and add some comment to help me understand.

 - Why do this?
   - I want to see most of the popular front end state management pattern, as simple as possible, to allow me quickly how each pattern is.
 - How to use?
-  - Go each folder and npm install and check the starter script in package.json to kick off.
+  - Go each folder to `npm install` and find the starter script in `package.json` to kick off.